kitnil/awesome/README.md

 - [memcache-info](https://github.com/hyperia-sk/memcache-info) - Simple and efficient way to show information about Memcache.
 - [lscript](https://github.com/arismelachroinos/lscript) - The LAZY script will make your life easier, and of course faster.
 - [c](https://github.com/ryanmjacobs/c) - Compile and execute C "scripts" in one go!
-- [ganeti-instance-guix](https://github.com/mbakke/ganeti-instance-guix) - When you want to try GuixSD, but all you have is a Ganeti cluster..
+- [ganeti-instance-guix](https://github.com/mbakke/ganeti-instance-guix) - When you want to try Guix System, but all you have is a Ganeti cluster..
 - [vulhub](https://github.com/vulhub/vulhub) - Pre-Built Vulnerable Environments Based on Docker-Compose
 - [hosts](https://github.com/sy618/hosts) - 已停更
 - [kaitai_struct](https://github.com/kaitai-io/kaitai_struct) - Kaitai Struct: declarative language to generate binary data parsers in C++ / C# / Go / Java / JavaScript / Lua / Perl / PHP / Python / Ruby